 How Can Suppliers Learn More About The Topics Discussed At The August 2018 Fireside Chat?

 Prime Distribution Services, An Ascent Global Logistics Company, can help Walmart suppliers achieve supply chain excellence.
-Contact us today or reach out to Chris Moore directly to better understand how we can help you reach peak retail logistics performance.
+Contact us today so we can help you reach peak retail logistics performance.